Dr Andy Bain

 He currently manages a therapeutic multidisciplinary hub in North London supporting people affected by SYV and child exploitation.

-Dr Rachel Dimond D.Prof, MSc, BA
+Rachel Dimond MSc, BA (DProf Candidate)

 Rachel Dimond is a digital marketing strategist and CEO of My Yard Charity using food as a tool to respond to, and understand the triggers to high levels of youth violence, substance misuse within estates in Harrow and Barnet.
 Her work centres on building trusted digital networks that inspire action and bring people together, alongside in person activities and practical support.